BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Resistant to Magic

-**ACTIVE/PASSIVE RULES**

-- **Narsil** `ACTIVE` - A Master-forged two-handed weapon, and the model carrying this weapon may call a Heroic Combat each turn for free.
+- **Narsil** `ACTIVE`

+A Master-forged two-handed weapon, and the model carrying this weapon may call a Heroic Combat each turn for free.

-- **High King of Gondor and Arnor** `ACTIVE` - The range of Elendil's Stand Fast is 12" rather than 6".
+- **High King of Gondor and Arnor** `ACTIVE`

+The range of Elendil's Stand Fast is 12" rather than 6".

 </div>